WinsonTruong/3rdson/README.md

 * an age between 21 and 35
 * a father that worked in the past year

+Read about the metadata for [all 42 features here](https://www.notion.so/winsontruong/Metadata-3a70fb580c6041f582956374ba8e67a0).
 Thank you to David Card and his class Econometrics C142 for providing sample.csv file.

 # Models
 The modeling work and intermediate results can be found in the 'notebooks' folder where there are 4 Python notebooks